- Active Learning Trust

-Please click here to view a register of our governors’ pecuniary and business interests.
+The register of our governors’ pecuniary and business interests can be found by navigating the Governor tab under 'Our School'.
 The publication of this information ensures that governors, or their immediate family, will not benefit financially or otherwise from their involvement in decisions taken directly by the Local Governing Body or under delegated arrangements.

 Please click here to view our governors’ profiles; these detail the considerable experience and skills our governors bring to their role.